-One such example of the application of NNs to the task of blood glucose prediction was by ((**Paper 3, insert ref**)), who attempted to use a NN trained on only CGM data.
-The model considered the preceding 20 minutes of CGM data, and attempted to predict BG levels at 3 different PHs of 15, 30 and 45 minutes.
-They would measure the accuracy of the model using the Root Mean Squared Error (RMSE) - a widely used metric for BG prediction models that takes the square root of the sum of the squares of all prediction errors - and the Prediction Delay (PD) - a metric that takes into account the delay between when certain features of the CGM data were seen in the original data and the predicted data (for instance the time gap between a peak appearing in the original and predicted data).
-When making a prediction, they compared two different approaches - their standard NN model that would make one prediction across the PH, and an AutoRegressive Model (ARM).
-In an ARM, the model makes the prediction one step at a time, and uses a recursive algorithm to allow each prediction to inform subsequent predictions, trying to capture the relationships between previous and future BG levels more accurately.
-They found that across the 15, 30 and 45 minute PHs there was a RMSE of ~10, 18, 27, mg/dL respectively.
+One such example of the application of NNs to the task of blood glucose prediction was by ((**Paper 3, insert ref**)), who attempted to use a NN trained using only CGM data.
+The model considered the preceding 20 minutes of CGM data and attempted to predict BG levels at 3 different PHs of 15, 30 and 45 minutes.
+The accuracy of the model was measured using the Root Mean Squared Error (RMSE) - a widely used metric for BG prediction models that takes the square root of the sum of the squares of all prediction errors - and the Prediction Delay (PD) - a metric that takes into account the delay between when certain features of the CGM data were seen in the original data and the predicted data (for instance the time gap between a peak appearing in the original and predicted data).
+When making a prediction, two different approaches were compared - a standard NN model that would make one prediction across the PH, and an AutoRegressive Model (ARM).
+In an ARM, the model makes the prediction one step at a time and uses a recursive algorithm to allow each prediction to inform subsequent predictions, trying to capture the relationships between previous and future BG levels more accurately.
+It was found that across the 15, 30 and 45 minute PHs there was a RMSE of ~10, 18, 27, mg/dL respectively.
 For upward trends in the data, there was a PD of 4, 9 and 14 minutes respectively, and for downward trends, a PD of 5, 15 and 26 minutes was seen.

-This use of a basic NN highlights some of the main problems with this approach when applied to blood glucose prediction - firstly that the accuracy falls of very quickly, with 2.7 times worse performance over a short difference in time of 30 minutes, and secondly that the model is much quicker at recognising upward than downward trends.
+This use of a basic NN highlights some of the main problems with this approach when applied to blood glucose prediction.First, the accuracy falls of very quickly, with 2.7 times worse performance over a short difference in time of 30 minutes, and second is that the model is much quicker at recognising upward than downward trends.
 This is a major issue, as downward trends lead to hypoglycemic episodes, which can be far more dangerous in the short term.
 To try and combat the first of these problems, ((**Paper 5 insert ref**)) included time-domain attributes along with their model.
 Time-domain features of the past CGM data such as minimum, maximum, mean, standard deviation etc. are passed as inputs to the model along with the data, in the hopes of improving accuracy.
 The approach was tested with the data of 12 different patients, across different PHs of 15, 30, 45 and 60 minutes.
 The accuracy found varied from patient to patient, with the best patient having RMSE values of 1.42, 3.61, 6.22 and 8.03 mg/dL respectively across the PHs and the worst obtaining values of 4.72, 11.32, 16.88 and 26.65 mg/dL respectively.
 Whilst this is a great improvement on the basic use of a NN, it highlights the large performance variability across patients - a variability that could result in medical emergencies if used currently.

 #### RNN